ArchItalia/core/docs/index.md

 ![Screenshot from 2023-08-01 16-11-31](https://github.com/ArchItalia/site/assets/117321045/b2365773-1bd9-4a78-be0b-0d02afb9f46a)

+Core Linux is an operating system that requires the entire disk to be used during installation and does not support dual boot.
+However, it is possible to install it as the first operating system and then resize the available space to create a second partition for another operating system.
+During installation, Core Linux will prompt you to select the disk to install it on and choose a size for the system, while the rest of the available disk space will be dedicated to the home partition.
+For example, if the UEFI system is detected, Core Linux will create a 1GB EFI partition, the root partition size will be allocated a certain amount of space, and the remainder will be dedicated to the home partition.
+Core Linux uses the Btrfs filesystem with subvolumes and a dual partition for both the legacy and UEFI operating systems.

 To install Core Linux with its minimal and organised environment, navigate to the **installcore** application in the menu or type `installcore` in the console to start the installation process.
 You can also import your own guides or scripts to be run through the live based on Arch Linux.